-Our trusts always include the following: The Living Trust, A Schedule of Assets, A Certification of Trust (Abstract), A Pour Over Will, A Durable Power of Attorney, An Advance Healthcare Directive (HIPPA Qualified) AND….A $200 bonus: FREE Notary Service & FREE Trust Transfer Deed (includes Preliminary Change of Ownership Report).
+Our trusts always include the following: The Living Trust, A Schedule of Assets, A Certification of Trust (Abstract), A Pour Over Will, A Durable Power of Attorney, An Advance Healthcare Directive (HIPPA Qualified) AND….A $200 bonus: 1 FREE Trust Transfer Deed (includes Preliminary Change of Ownership Report) & FREE Notary Service.

 JUST DOCUMENT PREPARATION IS THE BEST SERVICE TO PREPARE YOUR LIVING TRUST